LukasFuchs/GeoModBox.jl/examples/HeatEquation/1D/README.md

 ## Energy Equation

-In one dimension, the diffusive part of the energy equation is described by (assuming only radiogenic heating):
+&emsp; In one dimension, the diffusive part of the *temperature conservation equation* is described by (assuming only radiogenic heating):

 $$
 \begin{equation}